Jean Chassagne: Career overview

 Chassagne's long career spans the early road races as a riding mechanic on Darracq, Clément-Bayard and Hispano-Suiza automobiles, before he joined Sunbeam (later to become S.T.D.), where he achieved his most notable success as a racing driver, including winning the 1922 Tourist Trophy.
 Chassagne raced well into his forties with Bentley and others in Le Mans and elsewhere.
 His first Grand Prix was the very first French Grand Prix in Le Mans 1906.
 His last was in 1930, during which period he also was responsible for numerous speed records.

-His mechanical knowledge, gained early in his education and augmented during his service with the French Navy on early submarines, stood him in good stead both in racing and the development and testing of the latest technology in early aviation for Demoiselles Santons-Dumont monoplanes, the first Hanriot monoplanes and Clément-Bayard.
+Chassagne's mechanical knowledge, gained early in his education and augmented during his service with the French Navy on early submarines, stood him in good stead both in racing and the development and testing of the latest technology in early aviation for Demoiselles Santons-Dumont monoplanes, the first Hanriot monoplanes and Clément-Bayard.
 He was also involved in the development and testing of racing cars, namely Grand Prix Sunbeams and the Bugatti type 35.

-Chassagne was not born into wealth, and competing at the cutting edge of technology could not have been easy.
-Despite this (or perhaps because of it), he retained a "twinkle in his eye and un air fortement sympathique" throughout his life.
-Meticulous, resilient, calm with a delicate driving touch and mechanical sympathy ‘Chass’ was held with the utmost regard and affection by his friends and colleagues, the finest engineers and drivers of their time; surely a testimony to his amiable, loyal and easy nature.
+Chassagne was not born into wealth.
+Despite this, he known to be meticulous, resilient, and calm ‘Chass’ was regarded by his friends and colleagues.